bfetler/mapreduce/README.md

 The _MapReduce_ idiom usually includes the Map, Filter, and Reduce functions.
 While it is possible to write such data transforms using imperative code, functional methods may be easier to read and reason about, and usually use immutable arrays and are optimized for execution speed.

-A few simple examples of Map Reduce are given in the directories.
+A few simple examples of _MapReduce_ are given in the directories.

 ruby
 + imperative.rb shows imperative programming examples of map, filter, and reduce methods.